 And if these remedies do not work, you can try over-the-counter (OTC) stool softeners, suppositories, and laxatives that can temporarily help relieve the condition.
 Besides, natural stool softeners and laxatives are also available in the market.
 However, in chronic constipation, please discuss with your doctor to help treat the fundamental cause.

 If treating your constipation does not improve your spinal pain condition, there are chances that these are unrelated.
-So, you must visit a pain centre to get professional advice.
+So, you must visit a pain center to get professional advice.

 When to Visit A Doctor?